samelhusseini/pxt-holidays/README.md

 ## Running locally

-These instructions allow to run locally to modify the sample.
+These instructions allow to run locally to modify this target.

 ## Setup